Offthecharts89/Odmandakh_Portfolio/README.md

 ![](https://github.com/Offthecharts89/Odmandakh_Portfolio/blob/main/Images/Casual%20vs%20Member%20Month.png)

+Casual Riders are much more seasonal in their behaviour.
+The weather plays a big factor for them as casual rider dip below the bar in the winter months and even pass the bar in the summer months.
+While member riders are much more consistent.
+They stay within the bars for most of the year.
+I can also confidently say that creating a summer package for casual riders to enjoy will boost the companies revenue by creating bi-annual members that can lead onto to becoming full members in the future.

 ## Top Three Recommendations

 * Create a weekend and bi-annual members package for casual riders to use.
 This will affectively make them half members.